mikirosario/libasm/readme.md

 						; OK, even though it's an int, we're passing ASCII ; code).

-	add		ecx, 1			; Increase ecx by 1 to add the NULL.
+	add		ecx, 2			; Increase ecx by 1 to add the NULL, and another to ; add 1 more to counter so the counter will be at ; 0 after the NULL char is checked. :)

 	cld					; Clear direction flag so we increment strings.